Your Florida Divorce - What To Expect

 Ultimately, the spouse who is driving the divorce is at a disadvantage with a Collaborative divorce.
 The resistant spouse can drag things out, frustrating the eager partner.
 In the end, rather than have to start all over, the ready-to-go spouse may be willing to make a bad bargain just to end things.

 Option #3 - DIY Divorce.

 If your situation is uncomplicated, you may want to fill in all of the forms you will need for your divorce and file them with the court on your own.
 All of the forms are available on-line, for free, at the Florida Supreme Court’s website -http://www.flcourts.org/gen_public/family/forms_rules/index.shtml.
 (Start by finding the petition that works for you (Form 12.901).
 The instructions for Form 12.901 will outline which other forms you will need.
 Additionally, your spouse will need an answer (Form 12.903).
 Alternatively, you can buy form packets at your courthouse.
-This packet will include all of the forms you need.
-And, many local courthouses provide self-help assistance – this link will direct you to your local self-help centerhttp://www.flcourts.org/gen_public/family/self_help/map.shtml.
+This packet will include all the forms you need.
+Many local courthouses provide self-help assistance – this link will direct you to your local self-help center http://www.flcourts.org/gen_public/family/self_help/map.shtml.

 Option#4 - Pro-se/Pre-suit Mediation.